 - Through receiving the discipleship of mature Christian women she has met, including her mother.

-- Through serving in ministries like Awana, prayer, discipleship, abortion protests, teaching Sunday school, serving in the church nursery, being a friend, and blogging.
+- Through serving in ministries like prayer, discipleship, community, abortion outreach, being a friend, and blogging.

 Her education is all of life, and Lisa is inviting you to join her, to watch, or to participate in her education on her blog.